 One of the most effective ways employers recruit our students is through our fall and spring On-Campus Interview (OCI) programs.
 OCI provides legal employers the opportunity to interview law students for full-time and part-time law clerk, intern or associate positions.
 Students may view participating employers, submit their resumes and sign up for interview times through their Symplicity accounts.

-The Career Services Center uses an online software system called Symplicity for a variety of services.
+The Career Services Office uses an online software system called Symplicity for a variety of services.
 Students are able to search for part-time and summer employment opportunities.
 Graduating students and alumni are also able to search for full-time employment.
 Job listings are continually updated.
-If you have forgotten your login information, or need individual assistance with Symplicity, please visit or contact the Career Services Center.
+If you have forgotten your login information, or need individual assistance with Symplicity, please visit or contact the Career Services Office.

 Alumni who agree to be Career Mentors are a valuable asset to Florida State University College of Law students.
 Career Mentors make themselves available to students and recent graduates to answer questions about job search strategies, networking and breaking into markets, whether that be practice areas or location.